jonkalev/oldblog/aboutme.md

     It is hard, physical work that connects you to the land, in that connection though is a sublime beauty.
 I write about these experiences.

   My choice to pick up a camera came after having a brain anneursym and stroke.
-In the process of recovering I saw what can best be described as compositions in images before I had never seen, compelling me to photograph them.
+In the process of recovery I saw what can best be described as compositions in what I saw in my vision I had never seen, compelling me to photograph them.
 <p>
-  Always interested in developing compelling content, especially if it related to rural life and landscapes.
+  I'm always interested in developing compelling content, especially if its portraiture, storytelling or related to  rural life and their landscapes.
 Always open to ideas.
 I work alone, natural light, little or no editing, minimalist approach.

   I make no effort to market myself, no cold calls, no promos, etc. just word of mouth or if you stumble upon this site or my instagram account.